NUISANCEMC/ProSelecta/README.md

     std::array<std::vector<HepMC3::ConstGenParticlePtr>, N> parts);

 // Gets the particle from each vector in parts with the lowest projected value
-// - Throws if parts is an empty vector
+// - Throws if any vector in parts is empty
 // - Passing ps::squeeze as the last parameter will sort all input particles
 //   together according to the result of projector and will return a single
 //   particle